 Is intermittent fasting an eating disorder?

 In short, no, intermittent fasting is not an eating disorder.
-However, all restrictive diets—including intermittent fasting—can be considered a form of disordered eating.
-This is because these kinds of rigid food rules foster unhealthy behaviors around food and a hyperfixation on body size, and sever the natural connection between our minds and bodies.
-“When we use external factors such as the time to tell us when we can and cannot eat, we are telling our bodies that they are not to be trusted, and that the cues and signals they give us can be ignored,” Chaffin explains.
+However, all restrictive diets—including intermittent fasting—can be considered a form of disordered eating, a term used to describe a vast range of unhealthy eating behaviors that don’t necessarily constitute a full-blown eating disorder.
+That’s because any sort of rigid food rules, like the ones necessary to maintain intermittent fasting, foster unhealthy behaviors around food and a hyperfixation on food and body size, and sever the natural connection between our minds and bodies.
+“When we use external factors like the time to tell us when we can and can’t eat, we’re telling our bodies that they are not to be trusted, and that the cues and signals they give us can be ignored,” Chaffin explains.

-And while intermittent fasting itself is not an eating disorder, it does encourage several eating disorder behaviors.
-One year-long study of young adults and teens of all genders showed a significant association between intermittent fasting and eating disorder behaviors like compulsive exercise, vomiting, and severe food restriction.
-Gretchen Wallace, RD, adds that “intermittent fasting involves restriction for a large part of the day followed by a food free-for-all, which could look or feel like a binge.”
+And while intermittent fasting itself is not an eating disorder, it does encourage several behaviors associated with eating disorders.
+One year-long study of young adults and teens of all genders showed a significant link between intermittent fasting and eating disorder behaviors like compulsive exercise, vomiting, and severe food restriction.
+Gretchen Wallace, RD, points out that the very structure of intermittent fasting lends itself to another eating disorder behavior: binge eating.
+“Intermittent fasting involves restriction for a large part of the day followed by a food free-for-all, which could look or feel like a binge,” she explains.

-While such behaviors and rigidity are often symptoms of eating disorders, not all intermittent fasters will experience eating disorder symptoms.
+While rigid rules and the behaviors described above are often symptoms of eating disorders, not all intermittent fasters will experience disordered eating behaviors or thoughts.
 However, “that can change if the diet is followed for a long period of time,” Wallace says.
-“You won't find intermittent fasting listed as a diagnostic criteria in the DSM, but it can quickly shift from being an experiment for your health into a disordered relationship with food or an eating disorder.”
+“You won't find intermittent fasting listed as a diagnostic criteria in the DSM, but it can quickly shift from being an experiment for your health to a disordered relationship with food, or a full-blown eating disorder.”

-Imagine someone in recovery from alcohol use disorder attempting to drink only one glass of wine per day: it would likely be a fast track to relapse.
+Attempting intermittent fasting while in eating disorder recovery would be similar to trying to drink one glass of wine a day when you’re in recovery from alcohol use disorder: it would likely be a fast track to relapse.
 As an eating disorder dietitian, this analogy is how I help my clients in recovery understand that going on the next diet du jour may set them up for a relapse.

 Plus, the principles of intermittent fasting and eating disorder recovery are in direct conflict with each other.
 “The components of intermittent fasting do not align with the pillars of eating disorder recovery, such as creating consistent meal and snack times every two to four hours, feeling and honoring our hunger and fullness cues, and removing debilitating food rules,” Tanimura explains.